-- With the exception of Nursery, all our year groups are made up of approximately 45 pupils.
-Year 6 is currently a larger cohort - We have more boys than girls in the school (Source: SIMS)
+- With the exception of Nursery, all our year groups have a pan of 45 - Year 5 is currently a larger cohort - We have more boys than girls in the school (Source: SIMS)

 Disability

 - <10 pupils have physical disabilities. - The building has been designed to meet accessibility requirements. - <10 pupils have long-term health issues. - The performance and welfare of these pupils is tracked separately.